All links go directly to official Falun, Kansas government websites.

 About Falun, Kansas

 Law enforcement in Falun, Saline County is provided by the Saline County Sheriff's Office and municipal police departments, including the Salina Police Department.
-The Sheriff's Office covers the unincorporated areas, while the Salina Police Department handles law enforcement within the city limits of Salina.
-These agencies coordinate on major crimes and public safety initiatives, ensuring comprehensive coverage and response throughout the county.
+These agencies coordinate on major crimes and public safety initiatives, making sure of coverage and response throughout the county.

 Jail & Inmate Records

-The Saline County Jail, located in Salina, is the primary detention facility for individuals arrested within the county.
+The Saline County Jail, located in Salina, is the primary detention facility For people arrested within Saline County.
 The booking process involves photographing, fingerprinting, and documenting the personal information of detainees.
 Inmate lookup services are available online, allowing the public to search for current inmates.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments in advance and adhere to strict guidelines.

 Court Records